Combining international pre-existing MRI T1 datasets with linked clinical and cognitive data, into one free-to-access resource.

 Currently the Psy-ShareD database hosts pre-existing structural MRI data collected at different sites across Europe, North and Central America, Asia and Australia that are suitable for region of interest, voxel-based morphometry, cortical thickness and surface area analytical approaches.

-The following academic institutes are currently part of the project: King's College London, University of Cambridge, University of Oxford, University of Surrey, Brunel University London, University of Birmingham, University of Edinburgh, University of Toyama (Japan), National Institute of Mental Health and Neuro Sciences (India), University of Napels Federico II (Italy), University of Lübeck (Germany), University of Napels Federico II (Italy), University of Napels Federico II (Italy), University of Napels Federico II (Italy), University of Napels Federico II (Italy), University of Napels Federico II (Italy).
-The database is expected to be live by the end of 2024.
+The following academic institutes are currently part of the project: King's College London, University of Cambridge, University of Oxford, University of Surrey, Brunel University London, University of Birmingham, University of Edinburgh, University of Toyama (Japan), National Institute of Mental Health and Neuro Sciences (India), University of Napels Federico II (Italy), University of Lübeck (Germany), University Hospital LMU (Germany), Georgia State University (USA), Johns Hopkins University (USA), Lee Kong Chian School of Medicine, NTU (Singapore), University of Zurich (Switzerland).
+The database has been active since January 2025.

 The Psy-ShareD database is accessible to all UK and international academic institutions.
 This will allow researchers who are not affiliated with the large biomedical schools to be able to conduct well powered research and derive new knowledge about the neuroanatomy of schizophrenia and psychosis.